karlotness/adrt/joss/paper.md

-The Radon transform is a fundamental integral transform that arises in many different fields including medical/seismic tomography, signal/image processing, and the analysis of partial differential equations.
+The Radon transform is a fundamental integral transform that arises in many different fields including medical/seismic tomography, signal/image processing, and the analysis of partial differential equations [@Natterer2001].
 The forward transform computes integrals over lines of an input image at various angles and offsets.
 This package implements a discretization of this transform called the approximate discrete Radon transform (ADRT) which computes integrals over pixel line segments allowing for a faster evaluation over digital images [@Brady1998;
 @Gotz96fdrt].
 We provide an implementation of the ADRT and related transforms